Herb Plenty: Second World War

 In the RAAF Historical Section interview Plenty recounted that on the morning of 10 December 1941, he was on a reconnaissance flight over the South China Sea off the coast from Kuantan, when the crew sighted Force Z and witnessed the attack and sinking of the Prince of Wales and Repulse.
 Throughout the remainder of December and into January, No. 8 Squadron was tasked with daily low-level reconnaissance, observing Japanese shipping movements.
-On the morning of 24 January 1942, Plenty was captaining Hudson A16-87 with his usual crew of Ken Hewett second pilot, Ashley Frost radio operator and gunner, and Bill Jacobson turret gunner, in formation with a second Hudson, A16-11, captained by C H ‘Spud’ Spurgeon, when they were attacked by two Mitsubishi A6M Zero’s.
+On the morning of 24 January 1942, Plenty was captaining Hudson A16-87 with his usual crew of Ken Hewett second pilot, Ashley Frost radio operator and gunner, and Bill Jacobson turret gunner, in formation with a second Hudson, A16-11, captained by C H ‘Spud’ Spurgeon, when they were attacked by two Mitsubishi A6M Zeros.
 Spurgeon’s Hudson was quickly shot down, with only Spurgeon surviving.
 He was later captured by the Japanese and spent the remainder of the war a prisoner.
-Meanwhile, Plenty had flown into clouds but shortly after his exit found the Zero’s waiting for him.
-His Hudson was also rapidly shot down, however he managed to get it onto the sea without serious injury and the crew were all able to evacuate, inflating their life raft after the Zero’s had departed.
+Meanwhile, Plenty had flown into clouds but shortly after his exit found the Zeros waiting for him.
+His Hudson was also rapidly shot down, however he managed to get it onto the sea without serious injury and the crew were all able to evacuate, inflating their life raft after the Zeros had departed.
 The crew, aided by local Chinese made their way to the mainland near Mersing, and on foot down the coast walking for two days before finding a hidden Malay boat and sailing to the Johore radar station where they were picked up by a British mine sweeper and returned to Singapore on 29th of January.
 The following day they flew to P2 airfield near Palembang, Sumatra, and rejoined No. 8 Sqn there, were they found they had all been posted ‘missing presumed killed’ and their families informed.
 Plenty flew his last operational sortie with No. 8 Sqn on 20 February 1942, the 61st since 8th of December 1941.
 Plenty was awarded a Distinguished Flying Cross (DFC) for ‘continued reconnaissance along enemy occupied territory.
 On many occasions he was attacked by enemy fighters and on one occasion was shot down…the day after his arrival back at Singapore, Flight Lieutenant Plenty was again carrying out reconnaissance patrols over the same territory’.

 At the end of February Plenty was evacuated to Broome, Australia, but was unable to get a seat on a forward flight until the morning of 2 March.
 The following day Broome was bombed.